 During 2015, the Company issued common stock to the Company founders of 4,710,060 shares, of which 4,473,374 were fully vested upon issuance.
 The remainder were deemed to be restricted based on their vesting conditions.
 The stock agreement contains certain provisions that allow the Company to repurchase unvested portions of stock from such founders in the event they depart from the Company.
 The repurchase rights on the restricted common stock lapse over time and fully expired in March 2019.
-As of December 31, 2017, December 31, 2018, and June 30, 2019, 73,964, 14,793 and 0 (unaudited) shares of restricted common stock remained subject to repurchase, respectively.
+As of December 31, 2017 and 2018, 73,964 and 14,793 shares of restricted common stock remained subject to repurchase, respectively.